She’s Moving Onward and Upward

-Erica Astle, 44, recently rediscovered her love of fitness and is no turning back.
+Erica Astle, 44, recently rediscovered her love of fitness and there is no turning back.

 Frustrated with herself and the bad habits she was developing, and inspired by a friend, Erica joined a coaching program two years ago.
 And she’s not the only one in the household.
 “My husband joined the same program six months after I did.
 He’s always been super supportive and this added another element to our list of things to do together,” she says.
 “Now we talk about the workout we just crushed versus what happened at work!